Oceanyx/Oceanyx.github.io/readme.txt

 Brian is a carefully crafted and modern HTML website template designed for freelancers, social media managers, and marketing consultants who help businesses and companies improve their online presence and establish long-lasting relationships with their communities.
-It is an excellent tool for telling people about your skills and credentials, services, and other offerings, giving them a better idea of who you are.
+It is an excellent tool for telling people about your skills and credentials, Projects, and other offerings, giving them a better idea of who you are.

 ==================================================================================================